julilili42/InventoryManager/README.md

 # Inventory Management Tool with Rust REST API and React TypeScript Frontend

-## Inventory Manager allows you to link articles, customers, and orders while providing a simple and efficient way to track and process inventory changes.
 Inventory Manager is a web-based application designed to simplify inventory management by linking articles, customers, and orders.
 It provides a clear and structured interface for tracking stock levels, managing customer data, and generating PDF invoices.
 The key features are: